airhorns/airhorns.github.com/.themes/journal/source/_posts/2014-12-27-neat-algorithms-paxos.markdown

 <div id="read_demo"></div>

 To read a value from the basic Paxos system, a client asks all the processes in the system what they have stored for the current value, and then takes the value that the majority of the processes in the system hold.
-If there is no majority or if not enough clients respond, the read fails.
+If there is no majority or if not enough processes respond, the read fails.
 To the left you can see a client asking the nodes what their value is, and them returning the value to the client.
 When the client gets a majority of responses agreeing on a value, it has successfully read it and keeps it handy.

 <br class="break" />